funRiceGenes/funRiceGenes.github.io/_posts/OS/C/2015-01-20-OsCYP2~OsCyp2-P~LRT2.md

     + Yeast two-hybrid and glutathione S-transferase pull-down results confirmed that OsCYP2 interacted with a C2HC-type zinc finger protein (OsZFP, Os01g0252900) which is located in the rice nucleus
     + In rice, a tryptophan-proline (W-P) cis-trans switch in transcription repressor protein OsIAA11 along with its associated cyclophilin LRT2 are essential components in a negative feedback gene regulation circuit that controls lateral root initiation in response to the plant hormone auxin
     + Here we present NMR studies that determine and independently validate these parameters for LRT2 catalysis of the W-P motif in OsIAA11, providing predictive power for understanding the role of this switch in the auxin-responsive circuit and the resulting lateral rootless phenotype in rice
+    + Binding of the transcription factor MYC2-like to the ABRE of the OsCYP2 promoter enhances salt tolerance in Oryza sativa.

 * **Connection**
     + __OsCYP2~OsCyp2-P~LRT2__, __OsIAA11__, [Peptidyl-prolyl isomerization targets rice Aux/IAAs for proteasomal degradation during auxin signalling.](http://www.ncbi.nlm.nih.gov/pubmed?term=Peptidyl-prolyl isomerization targets rice Aux/IAAs for proteasomal degradation during auxin signalling.%5BTitle%5D), Here we show that peptidyl-prolyl isomerization of rice OsIAA11 catalysed by LATERAL ROOTLESS2 (LRT2), a cyclophilin-type peptidyl-prolyl cis/trans isomerase, directly regulates the stability of OsIAA11